• Skip to primary navigation

 Image showing the ingredients needed to make Balti chicken curry.

-Powders used in this recipe include garam masala and chilli powder.
-If you don’t like a lot of heat in your curry use Kashmiri chilli powder it gives color and flavour without a lot of heat.
+Powders used in this recipe include garam masala and chili powder.
+If you don’t like a lot of heat in your curry use Kashmiri chili powder it gives color and flavor without a lot of heat.

 Ginger and garlic – you can use either fresh or bottled.
 If you don’t like garlic, you can leave it out.

-Natural yogurt – adds depth and flavor to the curry.
-You could also use cream or make it dairy-free by using coconut milk or cream.
+Natural yogurt – add depth and flavor to the curry.
+You could also use cream or make it dairy free by using coconut milk or cream.

 Lemon juice – gives a hint of sourness to the dish without being overpowering.
-If you don’t like lemon juice reduce the amount or leave it out.
+If you don’t like lemon juice reduce the amount or don’t use it.

-Green chilies – use them or don’t use them it’s up to you.
+Green chilies – use or don’t use it’s up to you.

-Fresh coriander leaves – these add a freshness to the dish and gives it a unique flavor that you won’t get with any other herb.
+Fresh coriander leaves – these add a freshness to the dish and give it a unique flavor that you won’t get with any other herb.

 Fried onions in a pan.